Barron Trump Steps Out in Summer-Ready Gucci Moccasins With Melania & Donald

 Of course, his father stuck to a formal suit teamed with dress shoes, but the first lady embraced summer style with a chic ensemble.

-The former model had on a white button-down top with Altuzarra’s red gingham Wilcox pencil skirt that’s currently on sale for $358 — 60-percent off the retail price on net-a-porter.com.
+The former model had on a white button-down top with Altuzarra’s red gingham Wilcox pencil skirt that’s currently on sale for $358 — 60 percent off the retail price on net-a-porter.com.

 Melania completed the look with a pair of white Christian Louboutin So Kate pumps.
 The shoes feature a pointed-toe silhouette and a 4.75-inch stiletto heel; they’re available for $675 on nordstrom.com.